Carrick Castle

 Carrick Castle is a 14th-century tower house on the west shore of Loch Goil on the Cowal Peninsula, in Argyll and Bute, west of Scotland.
 It is located between Cuilmuich and Carrick, 4 mi south of Lochgoilhead.

 The castle stands on a rocky peninsula, and was formerly defended to landward by a ditch and drawbridge.
 The building is around 66 by 38 ft, and up to 64 ft high with walls seven feet thick.
 It consists of two floors above the central great hall and stands 64 feet high.
 There is a curiosity – a small chimney is built into a window recess.
 There is an appendage of a smaller 17th century structure to the original rectangular tower house.
 The structure has been designated a scheduled monument and a Category A listed building by Historic Environment Scotland.

 Modern-day houses in the surrounding area take the name Carrick Castle.

 History

 The castle was probably built by the Campbells in the last decades of the fourteenth century, at a point of time when the family was dominant in the area.

 It was used as a hunting lodge by James IV.
-Mary, Queen of Scots visited in 1563.
+Mary, Queen of Scots visited in 1563, staying at the castle on 20 and 21 June.